sourgummyes/u2_lab_express_api/README.md

 - As A Picky and Opinionated User I also want this page to have some style to it!

 ### Bonus III
-- Using the Plants API HW as a reference, add in CRUD functionality to your back end, and test it with ThunderClient
 - If you've gotten this far, we have a real challenge for you... use the Axios library to give your front end full CRUD as well!